-If anti-Islamic immigration became the symbol of the east European bond, evangelism was the glue of the rising relationships with Latin America rightwing leaders.
-After the US, with 25% evangelists, has moved its embassy, Guatemala, with 40% evangelists, was the only other country to move its embassy to Jerusalem.
-Honduras, with 37%, and Brazil, with 22% evangelists, have promised to do so.
-For them it was part of a biblical prophecy, a necessary step to create the Tribulation which would eventually cause the Armageddon and start the third world war from which only the Christians would be saved as Christ would return to Jerusalem to take his community with him.
-But all in all, Netanyahu’s promise that the move of the American embassy would bring a wave of states who would recognize Jerusalem as the capital of Israel, has failed.
-The US and Guatemala are the only one to date who have done so.
+If anti-Islamic immigration became the symbol of the Eastern European bond, evangelism was the glue binding Israel’s relationships with right-wing Latin America leaders.
+As noted, after the United States (25% evangelicals) moved its embassy to Jerusalem, Guatemala (40% evangelicals) and Honduras (37% evangelicals) followed suit.
+For them, it was part of a biblical prophecy, a necessary step toward the Great Tribulation, Armageddon, and the third world war from which only the Christians would be saved, with Christ returning to Jerusalem to take his community with him.
+In the end, Netanyahu failed to deliver on his promise that the move of the American Embassy would prompt a wave of states to recognize Jerusalem as Israel’s capital.

-However, in terms of personal glory, the bond with president Trump was essential in fortifying Netanyahu’s world status.
-It became apparent in his move to forge special relationships with world leaders of the same ideological color.
-Bolsonaro, the nationalist leader of Brazil, Modi, the Hindu nationalist of India, as well as Orban, the illiberal Hungarian leader – together with Trump and Putin, these were the key star leaders Netanyahu proudly presented to the Israeli public as his personal friends.
+In terms of personal glory, the bond with President Trump was essential in fortifying Netanyahu’s world status.
+This became apparent in his efforts to forge special relationships with world leaders of the same ideological bent.
+Bolsonaro, the nationalist leader of Brazil, Narendra Modi, the Hindu nationalist of India, and Orbán, the illiberal Hungarian leader – along with Trump and Vladimir Putin, were the key leaders Netanyahu proudly presented to the Israeli public as his personal friends.
 This magnified his status as a statesman, the only statesman in Israel after the death of Shimon Peres.
-Indeed, the choice of these people was not incidental: the personal connection was based on the same ideological outlook of a new rightwing conservative leaders who did not look for the median voter, who did not seek votes in the center of the political map, but were proud nationalist-populist leaders.
-National pride, patriotism, Islamophobia and anti-immigration were their core values; liberalism, and especially equality, justice, civil rights organizations and public media, were designated as enemies of the people.
-These leaders have seen themselves as chosen by the people, seeking direct relation with their voters, and actively working to deter critical media, the supreme court and NGOs dealing with human rights.
-They were nationalist leaders changing the balance against liberal democracy in their respective states.
+Indeed, the choice of these particular leaders was no coincidental: The personal connections were based on a shared ideological outlook.
+They were all right-wing conservative leaders who did not seek votes in the center of the political map, but were proud nationalist-populist leaders.
+National pride, patriotism, Islamophobia, and anti-immigration were their core values; liberalism, and especially equality, justice, civil rights organizations, and the media were designated as enemies of the people.
+These nationalist leaders viewed themselves as chosen by the people and actively worked to weaken the media, the Supreme Court, and human rights NGOs.
+In short, their goal was to tip the scales against liberal democracy in their respective states.